 After a few painful ordeals with clients we came the the conclusion that changes needed to occur in our approach.
 Some clients just weren’t worth keeping or jeopardized our ability to service our best clients.

-- Realize that some clients are not going to be worth the time and money to keep, they will sap your resources at the expense of the clients who really deserve your attention.
+- Realize that some clients are not going to be worth the time and money, they will sap employee moral at the expense of those who really deserve your attention.

 - Draw up terms that outline the baseline of conditions you need to provide services.
 Use contracts and set clear expectations for service levels.